Book 11

 A) Answer these questions:

-4. Why did they want to have dinner together?
+1. Why did the two men decide to have dinner together?

 B) Which words in the story mean the opposite of: